jfelipe75/mobileApp/README.md

-## To-Do App (React Native + TypeScript)
+## To-Do App (React Native + Expo + TypeScript)
-This is a simple mobile to-do list application built with React Native and TypeScript.
-It allows users to add, complete, and delete tasks, and it stores tasks locally on the user's device using AsyncStorage.
+This is a mobile to-do list app built using React Native with Expo and TypeScript.
+Users can add, complete, and delete tasks, which are stored locally using AsyncStorage.
+Navigation is handled with Expo Router.

 ### Project Structure

-/App.tsx - Root component with app logic and UI /components/ - (Optional) Folder to hold reusable UI components ├─ TaskItem.tsx - Renders individual task items with toggle/delete └─ TaskForm.tsx - Input field and button for adding new tasks
+bash
+Copy
+Edit
+/app/                    - File-based routing using Expo Router /components/             - (Optional) Reusable UI components (e.g., TaskItem, TaskForm) /App.tsx or /index.ts    - App entry point

 ### Prerequisites

-Before running this app, make sure you have the following installed:
+Before running the app, make sure you have:

-Node.js (v14 or higher)
+Node.js (v14 or later)

-npm or Yarn

-React Native CLI or Expo CLI
+Expo CLI — no need to install globally

+Android Studio or Xcode (for emulator/simulator use)

+A physical device with the Expo Go app (optional for testing)

 ### Setup Instructions
 Clone the repository:

+bash
+Copy
+Edit
 git clone https://github.com/your-username/todo-app.git
-cd frontend
+cd todo-app
 Install dependencies:

+bash
+Copy
+Edit
 npm install
-or
-yarn install

-Install AsyncStorage:

-npm install @react-native-async-storage/async-storage
-npx pod-install

-Run the app:

-npx react-native run-android
-or
-npx react-native run-ios

-If using Expo:
+Start the development server:

+bash
+Copy
+Edit
 npx expo start
+Then press a to open on Android, i for iOS, or w for web

+You can also scan the QR code using the Expo Go app on your phone

-API Endpoints
+### API Endpoints

-This project does not connect to an external API.
+This project does not use an external API.
 All data is stored locally on the device using AsyncStorage.

-Frontend Features
+### Frontend Features

-Add new tasks using a simple input form
+Add new tasks via an input form

-Tap a task to mark it as complete/incomplete
+Tap tasks to mark them as complete or incomplete

-Delete tasks using a button
+Delete tasks with a button

-Tasks persist across app restarts using AsyncStorage
+Persist data locally using AsyncStorage (tasks stay after app restarts)

-Clean mobile-friendly UI using built-in React Native components
+Responsive UI using React Native's built-in styling

+Page-based navigation with Expo Router

-Technologies Used
+### Technologies Used
+Expo SDK 53

-React Native – Mobile app framework
+React Native 0.79

-TypeScript – Strongly typed JavaScript
+TypeScript

-AsyncStorage – Local key-value storage for React Native

-React Native CLI – For running and managing the app

-License

-This project is open-source and available under the MIT License.
+Expo Router (file-based navigation)

+AsyncStorage (@react-native-async-storage/async-storage)

+Core React Native components (View, Text, TouchableOpacity, etc.)